Arachnoid Granulations Tumors

 1. Surgery: Surgical removal of the tumor is often recommended to prevent further growth and alleviate symptoms.

-4. Watchful waiting: In some cases, especially for small or slow-growing tumors, doctors may recommend monitoring the tumor closely over time without immediate treatment.
+4. Watchful waiting: In some cases, especially for small or slow-growing tumors, doctors may recommend the tumor closely over time without immediate treatment.

 Drugs for Arachnoid Granulations Tumors